Epicodus-MT/angular2-team-player/README.md

   * Node

 2. Specs
-  * Spec 1: User creates a new player form, fills out new player form, new animal added to database and appears on page after 'add' button clicked.
+  * Spec 1: User creates a new player form, fills out new player form, new player added to database and appears on page after 'Add' button clicked.
   * Spec 2: User edits player details, user clicks 'Update' button after filling out form, information changes database and appears on page.
+  * Spec 3: User deletes player, user clicks 'Delete' button and alert pops up asking, "Are you sure you want to delete this player from the team?", after clicking "OK" the player is deleted from database and disappears from page.

 3. Integration
   * app.Component.ts contains all components